pombredanne/centidb/docs/index.rst

         "transaction objects" that do not really support transactions, simply set it to `None`.

-        This is only used to ensure cached index keys are still valid during `put()`.
-If your engine supports transactions but cannot provide a transaction ID, simply set this to `time.time()` in your constructor, or similar.
+        Used to ensure cached index keys are valid during `put()`.
+If your engine supports transactions but cannot provide an ID, simply set it to `time.time()`.

 Predefined Engines
 ++++++++++++++++++

-.. autoclass:: centidb.support.ArrayEngine
+.. autoclass:: centidb.support.ListEngine
     :members:

 .. autoclass:: centidb.support.PlyvelEngine